udaniel/climate-health-injustice/README.md

 The code is provided as a single R script (`code.R`) and the data is supplied in the corresponding CSV and Excel files.

-## Citation

-### Citing the Manuscript

-If you use the findings from the paper, please cite the original publication.

-*(Placeholder; update upon publication)*

-### Citing the Code/Data

-If you use the code or data from this repository, please cite it using the Zenodo DOI.
-This ensures the dataset is archived and citable.

-*(A Zenodo DOI placeholder)*

 ## System Requirements

 The figures were generated using the following environment: